Why This Shelter Exists

 2020

-Vesna Teodorović founds „Pravo na život“ (Right to Life) and wins unrestricted access to the municipal shelter for volunteers.
+Vesna Teodorović starts “Pravo na život” (Right to Life).
+Fights for and wins unrestricted access to the shelter – previously closed to outsiders.

 -